 This course will focus on specific topics in the history, nature, and operation of the art museum.
 Specific issues may include: connoisseurship, documentation, the impact of the museum on the development of art, the nature of arts patronage, the function and purpose of the museum, and debates over the issues of censorship and/or community responsibility.
-Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.
+Prerequisite: Completion of one course in Art History, or sophomore standing, or consent of instructor.